 Oh ya...and our churches will be ghost towns soon!

-I admit, "ghost town" may be a little dramatic...but the struggle is real.
+I admit, "ghost town" might be a little dramatic...but the struggle is real.
 Depending on your church, you may experience a drop in your attendance from 20-25% during the summer months.

-Many pastors and "church folk" alike tend to dread the summertime slump.
+Most ministers dread the summertime slump.
 The ramifications go beyond a lower attendance.
-The summer typically brings forth higher energy costs to keep buildings cool, fewer volunteers to serve, less giving, and inconsistent small groups.
+The summer typically brings higher energy costs to keep buildings cool, fewer volunteers to serve, less giving, and inconsistent small groups.
 This is all happening when you're trying to do a VBS too.
 Now that's awesome! [insert sarcasm here]

 As church leaders...we're left with 2 options:

-Option 1: Let the slump steal your joy and cause you to stress eat chips and salsa...
+Let the slump steal your joy and cause you to stress-eat chips and salsa...

 Here are 4 really great ways to help you enjoy the summer sun of ministry and avoid getting burned by the summertime slump.